shivamnahar1105/PythonQuestions/InterviewQuestions.md

  ### 8. - Strings in python are immutable.
 So if we do slicing of a string new variable will be created for the same.

+ ### 9. Data Structures in Python :
+ - String
+ - List
+ - Tuple
+ - Dictionary
+ - Sets

+ List Comprehension: We cannot use continue in list comprehension.